 Get the bundle of 5 parts to complete your scuba diving gear.
 It includes the Cressi Start pro 2.0 Buoyancy compensator, Cressi dive console, compact AC2 regulator, GupG reg bag for the new divers still exploring the waters, and weight integrated BCD.
 The package is compact and easy to work with even if you are new to diving.
 Its reliability is guaranteed, it is safe to use underwater and will give you the best experience to make you feel like a pro.

 3. SEAC Smart BCD Scuba Regulator Dive Gear Package

-This tough jacket-style BC has new integrated weight release system for regulating your buoyancy at different depths.
+This tough jacket-style BC has a new integrated weight release system for regulating your buoyancy at different depths.
 It is smart and simple to use making it the perfect gear for beginners.
-It has integrated weight pockets on either side of the waist to improve comfort while diving and for easy maintenance of position.
-It can easily take the weight off your belt and into the BCD.
+Also, it has integrated weight pockets on either side of the waist to improve comfort while diving and for easy maintenance of position.
+Adding that, it can easily take the weight off your belt and into the BCD.
 The pockets have two parts to help you organize the lead, and each pocket has two openings, one at the top for adding weight and the bottom opening for a quick release.
 Both openings have Velcro closing and have a pinch clip to hold them closed when not in use.